Tekka Raja Badshah

-Tekka Raja Badsha (টেক্কা রাজা বাদশা) is a Bengali television comedy drama that premiered on 16 July 2018 and aired on the Bengali television channel Star Jalsha.
-It streams on the digital platform Hotstar The show stars Yuvraj Chowdhury (previously starred in Colors Bangla's show Roopkatha and later starred in Zee Bangla's Trinayani), Somraj Maity (previously starred in Star Jalsha's Thik Jeno Love Story, Colors Bangla's Gouridan, Zee Bangla's Ei Chheleta Bhelbheleta and then starred in Star Jalsha's Kunjochhaya and Sun Bangla's Jiyon Kathi), Soumick Saha (who later acted in Zee Bangla's Hriday Haran B.A Pass), Tonni Laha Roy (of Zee Bangla's Tumi Robe Nirobe, Baksho Bodol and Mithai (currently working in) fame and Colors Bangla's Bene Bou fame), Moushumi Priya Debanth (previously acted in Star Jalsha's Potol Kumar Gaanwala and Colors Bangla's Roopkatha and then in Sun Bangla's Beder Meye Jyostna) and Debachandrima Singha Roy (previously acted in Colors Bangla's Kajallata and now working in Star Jalsha's Sanjher Baati) in lead roles.
-The show is based on the Amitabh Bachchan-Rishi Kappor starrer 1977 film Amar Akbar Anthony which was directed by Manmohan Desai.
-The show is written by Snehasish Chakroborty known for Khokababu, Jarowar Jhumko, Tumi Robe Nirobe, and Rakhi Bandhan.
-The show replaced the daily soap opera Sanyashi Raja.
+Tekka Raja Badsha is a Bengali comedy drama television series that premiered on 16 July 2018 on Star Jalsha and streams digitally on JioHotstar.
+The show stars Yuvraj Chowdhury, Somraj Maity, Soumick Saha, Tonni Laha Roy, Moushumi Priya Debanth and Debachandrima Singha Roy in prominent roles.
+The show is based on the Amitabh Bachchan-Rishi Kapoor starrer 1977 film Amar Akbar Anthony.
+It replaced Sanyashi Raja.

 Plot

 As the paths of three seemingly unrelated young men get tangled by a twist of circumstances – a roller coaster of cat and mouse, and bonding and self-discovery ensue causing utter confusion and chaos with hilarious consequences.

 Raja is a fabulous singer but a simple village boy.
 At times, he is stupid but honest and kind hearted.
 His naive honesty always lead him to trouble.
 Badsha, on the other hand, is a righteous and honest police officer.
 He hates criminals and crimes.
 Fate plays its trick when Raja meets Tekka the thief.
 Though Tekka possesses a golden heart, he is a burglar.
 Tekka, Raja and Badsha seem to be connected by some mystery- mystery that is hidden in their past.
 This is the story about Tekka, Raja, Badsha and their journey.